Persdre/Persdre/README.md

 ### Hi there, I am Qian!

 - I am currently keeping work-life balance.
-- I am reviewing music theory.
-I hope to become a original musician after this summer.
+- Besides computer science, I love music and Chinese astrology theory.
 - How to reach me: to see my website.